Tokyo at a Glance

 If your doctor accepts the options of the National Health Insurance Plan, don’t forget to bring your health insurance card to every visit.
 Otherwise, you have to pay in cash.
 Please note that at clinics and hospitals you also have to pay for 30% of medical costs from your own pocket immediately, as they are not covered by the public option. -

 Most patients with private medical insurance also have to pay on the spot and then file an insurance claim to be reimbursed later.
 Some private insurance providers do have direct billing services with selected clinics, though.
 Many international clinics in Tokyo also accept credit cards as a form of payment.
 Since this is not a given, however, make sure to ask about payment methods and billing options beforehand.

 Further Medical Information

 If you have any further questions on medical care in Tokyo, just call the AMDA International Medical Information Center.
-They provide information in English, Chinese, Tagalog, Korean, Portuguese, Thai, and Spanish (03-5285-8088).
+They provide information in English, Chinese, Tagalog, Korean, Portuguese, Thai, Spanish and Filipino (03-5285-8088).

 A similar service in English, Chinese, Korean, Thai, and Spanish is offered by the Metropolitan Health and Medical Information Center for foreign residents living in Tokyo.
 It is available daily from 09:00 to 20:00 (03-5285-8181).
 The latter also has a translation hotline for medical services (03-5285-8185).

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.